yangshun/create-ts-fast/packages/create-ts-fast/README.md

   - [Vitest](https://vitest.dev/): Next generation testing framework with out-of-the-box TypeScript support.
 Easily replace this with Jest should you wish to
   - [tsup](https://tsup.egoist.dev/): Bundles your TypeScript code, powered by [esbuild](https://esbuild.github.io/)
 - **Unopinionated**: Includes only the necessary dependencies to get you started
-- **Types generation**: Type definitions will be automatically generated
+- **Types generation**: Type declaration files are automatically generated
-- **Continuous integration**: Test, run typechecks, and build on every commit / pull request.
+- **Continuous integration**: Test, typecheck, and build on every commit / pull request.
 Uses GitHub actions

 ### Where's pnpm, ESLint, Prettier, and &lt;trendy library&gt;?